oam-dev/rudr/docs/setup/install_windows.md

 ## Prerequisites

+Rudr has two dependencies, `kubectl` and `Helm 3`.

 Installing necessary software packages on Windows is made easier with the package manager [Chocolatey](https://chocolatey.org/).
+Rudr has tw

-1. Rudr has two dependencies we must install, Kubectl and Helm.
-To create our local Kubernetes cluster and install Kubectl we can use Minikube.
+1. To create our local development environment we will use Minikube.
 Install via Chocolatey by running the following commands in an Administrator shell:

         choco install minikube